kotKolil/OFF/documentation/documentation.md

 ## main.py

 this file uses for starting OFF project.
-In this classes defines "server" and other classes on variables from config.py and runs it
+In this classes defines "Server" and other classes on variables from config.py and runs it

 ## r.txt